ValentinJesse/TouchBar_Bitcoin_Florincoin/README.md

 3. Import btc_flo.json
 ___

-#### The price of Bitcoin is being fetched from Coinbase every 60 seconds
+#### The price of Bitcoin is being fetched from Bitstamp every 60 seconds
 * Touching the button will open in open in the default browser: https://hypron.net/bitcoinwisdom/ (2x2 chart)

 #### The price of Florincoin is being fetched fom Poloniex & Bittrex every 20 seconds